mgreminger/rollup-plugin-bundle-fonts/README.md

 ## Options

-### `fontTargetDir`
+### `fontTargetDir` (required)
 Type: `string`
-Default: none, this is a required option

 This is the directory where all of the fonts will be downloaded to.

-### `cssBundleDir`
+### `cssBundleDir` (required)
 Type: `string`

-Default: none, this is a required option
+This options tells this plugin where the final bundled css file will be located.

-Since css `url()` function calls are relative to the css file rather than the site root directory, it is necessary to provide the path where the bundled css file will be located.
-This plugin will automatically update the `url()` calls to have a relative path from the css file directory to the font directory.
+Since css `url()` function calls are relative to the css file rather than the site root directory, this directory is required so that the plugin can automatically update the `url()` calls to have a relative path from the css file directory to the font directory.

 ### `fontExtensions`
 Type: `string[]`

 Default: `['.woff', '.woff2', '.ttf']`

 ### `exclude`

 Type: `string` | `string[]`

 Default: `null`

 A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
 By default no files are ignored.